snd/silhouette/README.md

-a component is defined as an object which has a `render` property that is a function. when silhouette encounters a component it will call the `render` function of the component and use return value in place of the component.
+a component is defined as an object which has a `render` property that is a function. when silhouette encounters a component it will call the `render` function of the component and use its return value in place of the component.

 ```coffeescript
 html ['div', {render: -> ['p', 'text inside a component']}]